AlephVault/enquirer-plus/README.md

 }]));
 // use {someKey} instead of "plus:given-or-array" to use your custom class.
 ```

+_Please note: The "given" value can be an array or a JSON representation of an array_.

 ## GivenOrTuplePrompt
 Registered as `plus:given-or-tuple`, it allows users to ask for a compound type (it will be returned as an array).